Admission Requirements for International Degree-Seeking Students

-Review the department's website to view its admission deadlines and requirements.
+Make sure to review the department's website to view its admission deadlines and requirements.
 Departmental deadlines and requirements may be more stringent.
-They may also have specific prerequisites for undergraduate coursework or require the GRE subject test.
-Many departments have applications due between December 1st and March 15th in order for you to be considered for graduate assistantships and fellowships.
+Many departments require applications to be submitted prior to the general deadlines in order for students to be considered for graduate assistantships and fellowships.

 All applicants must have the following in order to be considered for unconditional admission: